jakobhellermann/bevy_editor_pls/README.md

 ## Missing features

 - scene import
-- better editor camera controls (2D, orbit camera)
+- better editor camera controls (orbit camera, ...)
-- add components and bundles from the editor
 - transform gizmos
 - visualization of invisible entities in editor (to see where the camera is for example)